fullcalendar/fullcalendar-docs/_docs-v5/toolbar/footerToolbar.md

 Object / `false` (the default)
 </div>

-This settings accepts the same exact values as the [header](header) option.
+This settings accepts the same exact values as the [headerToolbar](headerToolbar) option.

 It is `false` by default, meaning no controls will be rendered at the foot of the calendar.